-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Desired Action Outcomes To continue to ensure the outcomes for pupils in receipt of pupil premium are at least in line with those of peers in school across the curriculum through ensuring high quality teaching is effectively in place, alongside targeted interventions.
 Lesson observations and intervention logs demonstrate that children in receipt of Pupil premium are also in receipt of high quality teaching.
-In Years 1-6 the number of pupils at ARE in Reading (PP vs Non-PP) were broadly in line with 42% ARE and 43% ARE respectively.
-There was a gap between those reaching GD, with 8% PP and 18% non-PP. In terms of progress, 58% made expected progress and 42% above expected with a progress measure of +0.4 In Years 1-6 the number of pupils at ARE in Writing (PP vs Non-PP) showed a gap in attainment with 33% ARE and 45% ARE respectively.
-There was a gap between those reaching GD, with 4% PP and 9% non-PP. In terms of progress, 58% made expected progress and 42% above expected with a progress measure of +0.5 In Years 1-6 the number of pupils at ARE in Maths (PP vs Non-PP) were broadly in line with 46% ARE and 52% ARE respectively.
-Those reaching GD was also fairly similar with 8% PP and 9% non-PP reaching the higher standard.
-In terms of progress, 79% made expected progress and 21% above expected with a progress measure of +0.2
+In Years 1-6 there was a gap in the number of pupils at ARE in Reading (PP vs Non-PP) with 48% ARE and 74% ARE respectively.
+There was a gap between those reaching GD, with 16% PP and 26% non-PP. In Year 6 statutory assessments there was a gap in scaled score, but the PP group was not statistically significant (3).
+79% of PP pupils made expected or better progress in reading, with 27% making above expected.
+There was a +0.2 progress measure.
+In Years 1-6 the number of pupils at ARE in Writing (PP vs Non-PP) showed a gap in attainment with 41% ARE and 66% ARE respectively.
+There was a gap between those reaching GD, with 6% PP and 10% non-PP. 85% of PP pupils made expected or better progress in reading, with 18% making above expected.
+There was a +0.2 progress measure.
+In Years 1-6 the number of pupils at ARE in Maths (PP vs Non-PP) were closer with 64% ARE and 76% ARE respectively.
+The number reaching GD was fairly good with 19% PP and 29% non-PP reaching the higher standard.
+81% of PP pupils made expected or better progress in reading, with 42% making above expected.
+There was a +0.5 progress measure.